Anyone who has ever used

 Of course, a lot of people still want their cable channels like ESPN and HBO.

-In that case, check out our report on great ways to slash your cable and internet bill, but still keep your service.
+check out our report on great ways to slash your cable and internet bill, but still keep your service.

-Also see a breakdown on which streaming option is best if you decide to go that route.
+breakdown on which streaming option is best if you decide to go that route.

 And that way you don't waste your money.